Brandon-Rozek/website/content/blog/value-shift.md

 - Group Decision Making: Agents often don't have insight to other's thought processes or perceptions.

-One popular way of modelling this is through the introduction of belief states.
+One popular way of modeling this is through the introduction of belief states.
 A belief state encapsulates the set of possible states.
 For example, let's say that I prefer heads on a